mashaole/MashwareOS/README.md

 # MashwareOS
-A open source experimental operating system +experiment+
+A open source experimental operating system experiment

+#Will Continue from December 2021